-Other possibilities include employer tuition reimbursement plans, private scholarships and loans.
-Private student loans lack the borrower protections offered by federal student loans (things like deferment or forbearance, income-driven repayment plans, and Public Service Loan Forgiveness), so they are usually only borrowed after other sources of aid have been exhausted.
+Other possibilities include employer tuition reimbursement plans, private scholarships, and private graduate student loans.
+Private student loans usually don’t have the borrower protections offered by federal student loans (things like deferment or forbearance, income-driven repayment plans, and Public Service Loan Forgiveness), so you may want to consider them only after you’ve exhausted other forms of aid.

 After graduating, some students may consider student loan refinancing.
-Qualifying borrowers can secure a competitive interest rate or preferable terms.
-Refinancing federal student loans will mean they no longer qualify for any federal borrower protections or programs, like deferment or Public Service Loan Forgiveness.
+Qualifying borrowers can often secure a competitive interest rate or preferable terms.
+Refinancing federal student loans, however, will mean they no longer qualify for any federal borrower protections or programs.

 Applying to graduate school doesn’t have to be overwhelming.
 Start by defining your career goals and determine which programs you want to apply to.
 From there, review the application requirements and set an application timeline.
-This should include things like prepping for any required standardized tests, getting letters of recommendation in order, and writing a statement of purpose.
-Also consider how to pay for the cost of graduate school―options include; federal student loans, scholarships, grants, or private student loans.
+The steps involved in applying to graduate school include taking any required standardized tests, getting letters of recommendation, and writing a statement of purpose.
+Also consider how you will pay for the cost of graduate school.
+Options include federal student loans, scholarships, grants, and private student loans.